open-duelyst/duelyst/docs/infrastructure/COSTS.md

 - This instance type has 2 vCPU and 500MB of memory.
 - After the Free Tier expires, this is around $12/mo

-### Self-hosted Redis and Postgres (about $4/mo)

-In order to avoid the $24/mo in billing after the Free Tier expires, we can run Redis and Postgres in ECS instead.
-This comes with its own costs, including:

-- One `t4g.micro` Spot instance to provide the compute ($1.83/mo)
-- One DNS hosted zone for service discovery via AWS CloudMap ($0.50/mo)
-- One 8GB EBS disk for persisting Postgres data across containers ($0.64/mo)
-- 8GB EBS disk snapshots for backups ($0.40/mo each)

 ### CDN: S3 and CloudFront ($0/month)

 S3: